Julieanna97/Julieanna97/README.md

 - Likes: :microphone::dancer::swimmer::nail_care::musical_keyboard::cat::dog::sunny::snowflake::panda_face::dolphin::cherry_blossom::computer::bowling::surfer::video_game::gem::guitar::lipstick::high_heel::dress::purse::tropical_drink::car:
 - Single and waiting for my frog prince :frog::couple_with_heart:

+> "We learn something from everyone who passes through our lives.
+Some lessons are painful.
+Some are painless.
+But, all are priceless"

+> "People are in your life for a reason, others are there for a season and it's important to realize when those seasons are over."

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs

 What I'm currently _focusing_ __on__: